Article Table Of Contents

 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in South Carolina is 67,865 – at 1.4% of the total population of South Carolina.
+According to the most recent American Community Survey, the Asian population in south carolina is 74,278 - at 1.5% of the total population of south carolina.

-We broke down the most recent census data to determine the cities in South Carolina with the largest Asian population in 2018:
+Here are the cities in south carolina with the largest Asian population in 2020:

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In South Carolina With The Largest Asian Population For 2018
+How We Determined The Cities In south carolina With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: